Hasselblad X1D vs Sony RX10 II

 - More heavily discounted: Has been on the market for longer (launched in June 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the RX10 II comes out slightly ahead of the X1D (15 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX10 II emerges as the winner of the match-up (16 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Hasselblad X1D and the Sony RX10 II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.